Piotr-Navalnyj/MLZOOMCAMPL-CAPSTONE-2-2026/README.md

 1: Download all stuff in requirenment.txt most of them you can easily be downloaded by typed in cmd: pip install "all things from requirenments"

-step 2: download data
+step 2: download data StudentPerformance.csv

 step 3: open jupyter notebook

-step 4: copy file Train and paste in first cell of your notebook
+step 4: copy file Train and paste in first cell of your notebook or just download two files train.py and predict.py and run them

 step 5: change directory from where you will open data